Louis Bauman: Early ministry

-Bauman gave his first sermon at age seventeen on July 2, 1893 at the Pony Creek (Kansas) Brethren Church.
-He was ordained in the Brethren Church on August 4, 1894, and was pastor of the Auburn and Cornell, Illinois congregations from 1895-97 followed by pastorates at Roann and Mexico, Indiana congregations from 1897 to 1900.
+Bauman gave his first sermon at age seventeen on July 2, 1893, at the Pony Creek (Kansas) Brethren Church.
+He was ordained in the Brethren Church on August 4, 1894, and was pastor of the Auburn and Cornell, Illinois congregations from 1895 to 1897 followed by pastorates at Roann and Mexico, Indiana congregations from 1897 to 1900.

 Philadelphia

 In 1900 Bauman began a pastorate at the First Brethren Church of Philadelphia, a place where his interest in foreign missions and eschatology would bloom.
 There he met brothers Jacob C. and H.C.
 Cassel who both had passions for mission work.
 He became a charter member of the Foreign Missionary Society of the Brethren Church in 1900, in 1904 became a member of its board of trustees, and in 1906 became the board's secretary.
 Bauman served in the last position until 1945.
 When he was a Philadelphia streetcar conductor, James Gribble (missionary) was led to the Lord and baptized by Dr. Bauman.
 James, along with his wife Dr. Florence Gribble became pioneer missionaries to the African French colony of Ubangi-Shari (which in 1960 became the Central African Republic).

 Bauman's interest in eschatology was greatly impacted by a well known Brethren premillennialist and through the grieving process of losing his oldest son.
-Isaac D. Bowman was Bauman’s predecessor at the Philadelphia church, published writer, and open premillennialist.
-Bowman and Bauman remained in close contact throughout their lifetimes, although Bowman’s theological views were more traditionally Brethren, and remained with the Ashland Brethren group in the 1939 division.
-The death of Bauman’s son Glenn brought a devoted reading to prophetic texts of the Bible.
+Isaac D. Bowman was Bauman's predecessor at the Philadelphia church, published writer, and open premillennialist.
+Bowman and Bauman remained in close contact throughout their lifetimes, although Bowman's theological views were more traditionally Brethren, and remained with the Ashland Brethren group in the 1939 division.
+The death of Bauman's son Glenn brought a devoted reading to prophetic texts of the Bible.
 In his eulogy of Bauman, longtime Long Beach Brethren Church assistant pastor Alan S. Pearce summarizes the experience.

 When [Bauman's] firstborn son, Glenn, was taken to be with the Lord, at the age of 6, doubts arose in the mind of Louis Bauman.
 Why should his boy be taken, while others who got their food from garbage cans in the alleys remain?
 Why should his boy be taken from him?
 Determined to get an answer, he was driven, as never before, to the unchangeable "word of God, which liveth and abideth forever."
 Here he found not only consolation and assurance, but became fascinated with the book of Daniel, he read and reread the prophecies contained in this portion of the Scriptures, and comparing them with other Scriptures, he was convinced that only a God who knew the end from the beginning could be the author of the Bible.

 While in Philadelphia Bauman wrote the first edition of his magnum opus The Faith Once for All Delivered unto the Saints, at slightly over 100 pages details his traditional Brethren beliefs along with his developed interest.
 See: Theology.